ThePJB/snowkoban/README.md

   - have dirt, thin snow, deep snow
  - water is better flavour than hole lol and you can play a splash animation
  - tree you can walk through but not push blocks through
+ - sleigh that can only be pulled lol

 ## Game Features
+ - maybe a screen when u start a new game thats like press u to undo
+ - maybe more dopamine when you finish a level like fireworks particles and it says winner lol
+ - present collect, ok that would be easy to add
  - more cohesion would be nice. like maybe track the total number of presents so theres a number that goes up.
  - bonus levels where u just pump
  - extra hard collectibles like coloured santa hats would be cool